Signs, symptoms, grading, and management

 Colon icon

-Signs and symptoms of colitis may include1
+Signs and symptoms of colitis may include new or worsening1,2

 • Diarrhea (loose stools) or more frequent bowel movements than usual